TheArturthur/CoppermindScraper/Cosmere/Roion princedom.md

 Like the other highprinces, Roion recruits (or conscripts) people from both inside and outside of Alethkar.
 He also uses [[Bridge crew\|bridge crews]], although he employs larger, safer bridges rather than the lighter ones favored by [[Torol Sadeas\|Torol Sadeas]].
 He does not have a large army, but he has an adequate force in his warcamp.
 His infantry is unskilled, but his archers are the best among all of the Alethi.

 ## History
+### War of Reckoning (1167-1173)
 Roion declined Dalinar's initial offer of an Alethi coalition, and Dalinar realized that he was protective of what little power he did have, and would not risk exposing himself.
 However, Roion was later swayed, and was the first highprince to join Dalinar on the expedition that resulted in the [[Battle of Narak\|Battle of Narak]].

 Roion was able to offer insightful observations about the potential Parshendi strategy in preparation for the battle, and Dalinar inspired him to lead his army.
 During the battle, Dalinar believed that Roion's troops were the worst under his command.
 Roion's lines were indeed among the first broken by the Parshendi, and his armies became trapped on a plateau.
 Roion's archers performed admirably despite adverse weather conditions, and helped some troops to escape.
-However, half of the army was killed, and Roion was distraught. [[Szeth\|Szeth]] appeared with the intent to kill Dalinar, and Roion and his men attacked him despite the danger.
+However, half of the army was killed, and Roion was distraught.
+[[Szeth\|Szeth]] appeared with the intent to kill Dalinar, and Roion and his men attacked him despite the danger.
 Szeth easily dispatched them all; he launched Roion high into the sky using a Basic Lashing, killing him when he hit the ground.
 Sebarial helped organize the remaining Roion army in their retreat.

+### True Desolation (1173- )
 After the battle, Roion's warcamp was abandoned as the residents headed for the [[Oathgate\|Oathgate]] to [[Urithiru\|Urithiru]]. [[Roion's son\|Roion's son]] became the new Highprince Roion, but was thought to be unprepared to lead, especially after the heavy casualties his people suffered in the battle.
 After they regrouped, Roion's armies remained loyal to Dalinar.
 Like the rest of [[Roshar\|Roshar]], Roion princedom presumably had many [[Parshmen\|parshmen]] residents that were awakened by the [[Everstorm\|Everstorm]].
 The actions of the restored singers tended to vary based on the cultural identity of the humans in the area; Alethi singers tended to become warlike.